 Introduction: In this article, Gena Philibert-Ortega provides three genealogy tips for researching cemeteries that she learned while writing a book on cemeteries in eastern California.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Have you ever diligently researched your ancestor’s death and burial only to find nothing?
 When I was researching my book Cemeteries of the Eastern Sierra, I quickly felt overwhelmed with the amount of work that was necessary to document all of the cemeteries and burials in that two-county region of California.